“I want you to believe…to believe in things that you cannot.”

 Check the official Bran Castle website for upcoming events.

-Bran Castle is the fascinating castles we have visited in Europe.
-The landscape that leads you there, the picturesque town and the fascinating stories that surround this both foreboding and regal residence.
+Bran Castle is one of the most fascinating castles in Europe.
+The landscape that leads you there, the picturesque town, and the fascinating stories that surround the foreboding and regal residence.

 If you ever considered visiting Romania, do it for nothing else than to visit the Transylvania region.